-The group meets every couple of months in a Plymouth pub.
-So far this has been the Pub on the Hoe and Rockfish, but we are completely open to other venues that accommodate outdoor seating to be COVID safe, or other requirements for specific meetings.
-Face to face meetings are entirely informal with members encouraged to share news and views, bring discussion topics or items, and share information via the wider email network.
-Through the winter of 21/22 we will hold some meetings online which will necessarily be more structured.
+Since COVID, we have been running a mix of in-person and online meetings.
+The group meets every couple of months, with in-person meetings in a Plymouth pub.
+So far this has been The Gipsy Moth (formerly the Pub on the Hoe) and Rockfish, but we are completely open to other venues, or other requirements for specific meetings.
+In-person meetings are entirely informal with members encouraged to share news and views, bring discussion topics or items, and share information via the wider email network.

 For further details or to be added to the mailing list contact Pamela at [email protected]